 Flags from countries around the world

-Australian visa outcomes for citizens from Ghana
+Australian visa outcomes for Ghana citizens

-High risk
+Higher risk

 16/ 100